nodejs/package-maintenance/docs/drafts/blog-201910-please-test-against-lts.md

 ## How: setting up your `.travis.yml`

-Travis uses [`nvm`](https://github.com/nvm-sh/nvm) to install node, so you can use any version or keyword it supports in your [`.travis.yml`](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#specifying-nodejs-versions).
+Travis uses [`nvm`](https://github.com/nvm-sh/nvm) to install Node.js, so you can use any version or keyword it supports in your [`.travis.yml`](https://docs.travis-ci.com/user/languages/javascript-with-nodejs/#specifying-nodejs-versions).
 This means that your setup should look something like this:

 ```
 language: node_js